willsu/gcp-artifact-registry-utils/README.md

+Note: This tool is high experimental and gives no gaurentees.

 ## Description
 A small "gcloud"-based script that prints some usage stats about Artifact Registry for a given project.
 This script may be most useful for observing Artifact Registry stats during a migration.